Upcoming Film

 View Trailer

 Losing Ground was one of the first feature films made by a Black woman.
-Her name is Kathleen Collins (1942 – 1988), and she lived in Piermont and Nyack, where she raised her children until her life was cut short way too soon.
+Her name is Kathleen Collins (1942 – 1988), and she lived in Piermont and in Nyack, where she raised her children until her life was cut short way too soon.

 “Feels like news, like a bulletin from a vital and as-yet-unexplored dimension of reality… This movie is fascinating — a puzzle and a marvel, eliciting wonder and provoking questions.” —A.O.
 Scott, The New York Times

-“That Losing Ground still feels fresh, over 3 decades later, is not only a testament to its timelessness, but also is sadly indicative of how scarce complex depictions of the inner lives of women—specifically black women—are, in contemporary American cinema.” —Tambay A. Obenson, Shadow and Act
+“That Losing Ground still feels fresh, over 3 decades later, is not only a testament to its timelessness, but also is sadly indicative of how scarce complex depictions of the inner lives of women—specifically black women—are, in contemporary American cinema.”

 “A story of emotional distress and creative striving among the black intelligentsia, with the wobbly marriage of a painter and a philosophy professor at its center, the film casts a highly individual spell.
 Driven as much by mood and setting as by plot, it follows the main couple, Sara (Seret Scott) and Victor (Bill Gunn), from the busyness of New York to the pastoral calm of the town upstate where they take a house for the summer.
 Victor is enchanted by the natural beauty and the local beauties, one of whom becomes his model and muse.
-Sara, meanwhile, agrees to appear in a student film alongside a charismatic actor (Duane Jones) whose deep voice and enigmatic utterances fascinate her.” – A.O.
-Scott, The New York Times
+Sara, meanwhile, agrees to appear in a student film alongside a charismatic actor (Duane Jones) whose deep voice and enigmatic utterances fascinate her.”

 Get in Touch.
 Get Involved.